Physician Assistant Studies FAQ's

 - Does everyone who meets the requirements receive an interview?

 No, since admission will be very competitive, interviews will be by invitation only.
 Applicants with an earned bachelor’s or master’s degree from Sacred Heart University or a current Stamford Health employee who meet all minimum requirements and technical standards will be granted an in-person interview.

 - How many students will matriculate into the next class?

 There will be 42 students in the class entering in Fall 2018.

 - What are the GPA requirements?

 The most competitive applicants will have a minimum of a 3.0 overall GPA and 3.0 prerequisite GPA.

 - What are the prerequisite courses?

-The prerequisite courses below must be completed with a C or better from an accredited school prior to the October 1 deadline.
+The prerequisite courses must be completed with a C or better from an accredited school prior to the October 1 deadline.
 Courses can be completed at an accredited community college or online, as long as all labs are completed in a classroom.